mmmuscus/Shadow-Functions-Engine/README.md

 * **presetDir:** This is the [FOV array](#3317-fov-arrays) that gets copied.
 * **toBeDir:** This is the [FOV array](#3317-fov-arrays) that gets overwritten.

 **How it's done & notes:** The function loops through each variable of the arrays, and copies the different sub variables from one to the other.
 For more information about the fov structure click [here](#323-fov).
-This function gets used to set the [currentFov array](#3318-currentfov) to the correct FOV array.
 #### 3.4.5.2. setCurrentFov
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp